Myles Jack: 2016

-The Jacksonville Jaguars selected Jack in the second round with the 36th overall pick in the 2016 NFL Draft.
+The Jacksonville Jaguars selected Jack in the second round with the 36th overall pick in the 2016 NFL draft.
 The Jaguars traded their second (38th overall) and fifth round (146th overall) picks in the 2016 NFL Draft to the Baltimore Ravens in order to move up two spots to 36th overall and draft Myles Jack.
 His fall out of the first round was widely attributed to concerns over his knee.
 Jack was the fifth linebacker selected in 2016.

-On May 13, 2016, the Jacksonville Jaguars signed Jack to a four-year, $6.33 million contract that includes $3.54 million guaranteed and a signing bonus of $2.80 million.
+On May 13, 2016, the Jaguars signed Jack to a four-year, $6.33 million contract that includes $3.54 million guaranteed and a signing bonus of $2.80 million.

 Throughout training camp, he competed against veteran Dan Skuta to be the starting strongside linebacker and also took reps at middle linebacker.
 He learned the middle linebacker position as the Jaguars drafted him with the intentions of him eventually taking over for Paul Posluszny.
 Head coach Gus Bradley named Jack the backup outside linebacker behind veterans Dan Skuta and Telvin Smith to begin the regular season.

-He made his professional regular season debut in the Jacksonville Jaguars' season-opening 27–23 loss to the Green Bay Packers.
+He made his professional regular season debut in the Jaguars' season-opening 27–23 loss to the Green Bay Packers.
 The following week, Jack recorded his first solo tackle on Chargers' running back Melvin Gordon after Gordon caught an 11-yard pass by Philip Rivers.
 After tackling Gordon again on the following play, Jack finished the Jaguars' 38–14 loss at the San Diego Chargers with two solo tackles.
 On October 2, 2016, Jack earned his first career start at strongside linebacker after Dan Skuta was unable to play after suffering a hip injury the previous week.
 He finished the 30–27 victory over the Indianapolis Colts with four combined tackles and a pass deflection.
-In Week 12, Jack recorded a season-high five combined tackles and recorded his first career sack with teammate Tyson Alualu on quarterback Tyrod Taylor during the Jaguars' 28–21 loss to the Buffalo Bills.
+In Week 12, Jack recorded a season-high five combined tackles and recorded his first career sack with teammate Tyson Alualu on quarterback Tyrod Taylor during the Jaguars' 28–21 loss to the Bills.
 Head coach Gus Bradley was fired after their Week 15 loss to the Houston Texans due a nine-game losing streak and a 2–12 record.
 Assistant head coach/offensive line coach Doug Marrone was named interim head coach for the last two games of the season.
 Jack finished his rookie season in 2016 with 24 combined tackles (18 solo), two pass deflections, and was credited with half a sack in 16 games and ten starts.